Customer Care Associates: Why Hiring More Won't Fix Support

 Assign one senior associate to:

-- Review failed bot responses (15 min/day)
+- Review failed bot responses (what did the AI get wrong?)

-- Update knowledge base with new answers
+- Update the knowledge base with new answers

 - Flag outdated information

-Weekly Team Reviews
+Weekly Team Reviews (30 Minutes)

 Gather your customer care associates to: